robsrip/clean-data-project/README.md

 df <- run_analysis()

-*Note the example drops the tidy data into a new data.frame df.
+*Note the example drops the tidy data into a new data.frame df for you to manipulate at will.
+If you prefer to simply return the dataset to the console, you can just run run_analysis().

 I have included the code below with comments for each of the sections